ohmybrew/ohmybrew.github.io/_posts/2017-11-19-setting-up-lumen-and-mail.markdown

 ## What is Lumen

 [Lumen](https://lumen.laravel.com/) is a micro-framework built by Laravel.
 Its geared towards small services like APIs, job handling, or very small projects.
-Laravel is all-inclusive, where as Lumen is more bare-bones but moderately featured; however it doesn't feel as lean as something like Slim.
+Laravel is all-inclusive, whereas Lumen is more bare-bones but moderately featured; however, it doesn't feel as lean as something like Slim.

 ## Setting Up Mailing

 Recently I ported a small app from Sinatra to Lumen for trial with a client.
 Its a job processing app for Shopify, where it would take data from a webhook, process it with a worker, and send back some data later.
-It needed to be fast, as like other webhook-focused app, it has to keep up with the high demand.
+It needed to be fast, as, like other webhook-focused apps, it has to keep up with the high demand.

-One issue I ran into was mailing, its not enabled by default in Lumen, and there are many posts throughout Google of people attempting to set it up.
-There is also many outdated ways which only worked for old version of Lumen.
+One issue I ran into was mailing, it's not enabled by default in Lumen, and there are many posts throughout Google of people attempting to set it up.
+There are also many outdated ways which only worked for the old version of Lumen.

 Through trial and error, I managed to find a working setup I thought I would share.